realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - Note: BOOP is a design pattern that is inspired by:
     - Alan Kay's OO style & lectures, HyperCard, the ideas behind Smalltalk.
     - Yegor Bugayenko's lecture series on OOP and book Elegant Objects.
+  - Code that is easy to change & maintain and ready for separating out and independently horizontally scaling any domain object into a separate service or microservice.

 ### Developer Experience
-- Architected by layer, and each layer is grouped by feature, which allows convenient and easy to understand navigation of the code.
+- Architected by layer, and each layer is grouped by feature, which allows convenient and easy to comprehend navigation of the code.
-- Built to test from start
+- Built to test from start!
 - Everything is fake-able (mock-able) and isolated for ease and speed of testing.

 ## Code Style

-Attempting to make the Domain layer code as idiomatic as possible, and to make it easy to read and understand.
+- Strive to make Domain layer code plain idiomatic Java as possible, and read like English prose.
-Strive to make it look like regular English, and to be able to read it without an IDE and make domain layer use regular java.
+- Strive to make it read like regular English as possible, and to be able to understand it without using IDE tools (like hover to find var types).

 ### Encapsulation of Data via Intention-named methods
   - Set and Get methods are not used, instead methods are named for their intention.